openshift/enhancements/enhancements/installer/bootstrap-ignition-shim-asset.md

 - Some values, such as the Swift temp url in OpenStack, are generated in Terraform, and are therefore unable to be moved to the new installer asset.
   - These values can be edited in Terraform, as they are on aws and azure
+  - Possible future plans to move this operation to installer code?
 - The new Asset would need to know the platform like the node asset does
   - We can make the InstallConfig asset one of the dependancies, and pass it in as an argument